 Before putting together a brand management strategy, it’s important to understand the basic elements of company or product branding.

 A brand promise represents an experience or level of quality that customers can expect to receive every time they interact with a company.
 Over time, as companies meet (or, ideally, exceed) expectations, the more valuable those brands become to their consumers.

-Your brand identity is made up of the tangible elements—color, logo, design—that makes you recognizable to your audience, and over time, it becomes what customers associate with your brand.
+Brand identity is made up of the tangible elements—color, logo, design—that makes you recognizable to your audience.

 Brand marketing is a strategy for promoting your products or services in a way that highlights your brand’s identity, personality, and unique value proposition in the communications you share with your audience.